dbharbin/gitlab-pyapi/README.md

 The code is broken into three primary components.
 EntryMenu.py is a primitive menu to use the tool.
 The featureLibrary.py contains all the scripts that interface to GitLab thru it's RESTful enterface.
 Finally, the remainder of the files are separate setup and entry files to call into the featureLibrary.py for each desired function.
+These files are located in the ./Frontend subdirectory.

 # curl examples
 This section provides some working examples using curl to interface to github.com in case a person may want a starting point to do  some shell scripting.